Wengier/dosbox-x-wiki/Guide:MS-DOS.md

 The ``IMGMOUNT`` size parameter should have the format of: ``512,<sectors>,<heads>,<cylinders>``.

-First you need to start DOSBox-X and create an empty HDD image file.
+First you need to start DOSBox-X, and create an empty HDD image file.

 ```
  IMGMAKE hdd.img -t hd -size 31 -nofs